Bren2010/draft-subgroups/draft-mcmillion-mls-subgroups.md

 When devices generate new asymmetric keypairs for a virtual client (such as a KeyPackage `init_key` or LeafNode `encryption_key`), they must do so in a way that the other devices participating in the subgroup can compute the private key as well.
-In the Subgroups protocol, a virtual client's private keys are derived deterministically from a secret exported from the most recent epoch in a subgroup.
+To allow this, a virtual client's private keys are derived deterministically from a secret exported from the most recent epoch in a subgroup.
 An extension is added to KeyPackages and LeafNodes generated this way to communicate to the other devices, which may not become aware of the keypair